UnsolvedCypher/scramble-captain/README.md

 I have tried to ensure that this software is as secure as possible.
 If you believe you have discovered a security vulnerability, please email mmcmillan@worldcubeasosciation.org and do not open an issue or otherwise disclose the potential vulnerability until you have received confirmation that it is resolved.

 Authentication is handled via JWT (see `SignInUser` and `UserToken` classes).
-The JWT is valid for 12 hours and contains the user's ID and the expiration.
+The JWT is valid for 12 hours and contains the user's ID, the expiration time, and whether the user is a scrambler or not.
+The user's scrambler status is only used for routing on the front-end, it is never relied on by the server for granting access to any resources.
 On the client side, the JWT is stored in a cookie (see `withAuthSync.tsx`).

 All data except for the scrambles themselves are stored in a Postgres database called `scramble_captain_production`.
 The scrambles themselves are stored in `assets/scrambles` and their filename corresponds to an ID of a scramble object in the database.